-The investigation begins by obtaining the fuel composition and radionuclides inventories from the Japan Atomic Energy (JAEA) data.
-These datasets, calculated using ORIGEN2 isotope generation and depletion code [12], serve as the foundation of our analysis.
-This dataset provides crucial information such as weight, radioactivity, and neutron and photon emission rates [5].
-A significant aspect of the methodology involves determining the primary neuron emission source, identified as the Cm244 spontaneous fission nuclide [6].
+The investigation begins by obtaining the fuel composition and radionuclides inventories from the Japan Atomic Energy (JAEA) data [6].
+These datasets, calculated using ORIGEN2 isotope generation and depletion code, serve as the foundation of our analysis.
+This dataset provides crucial information such as mass, radioactivity, and neutron and photon emission rates [7].
+A significant aspect of the methodology involves determining the proportion of the primary neuron emission source, identified as the 244Cm spontaneous fission nuclide [8].

-Using this information, we model various scenarios by assuming the corium is location in the pedestal area with a known diameter and mass [7,8,9,10].
+Using this information, we model various scenarios by assuming the corium is located in the pedestal area with a known diameter and mass [9,10,11,12].
 Geant4 simulations are then used to calculate the detector response for each scenario, including neutron count rate and total energy deposition in the detector.
-Utilising the High-End Computing (HEC) cluster at with 256 cores to compute for a significant form of the second of the se output variables [11].
-It think this is the wrong ref.
-In preparing the GPR model for training, the features and target variables should be selected.
-Neutron count rate, neutron source intensity, and total energy deposited in the detector are identified as features, with corium thickness above the neutron source serving as the target variable.
-The features and target variables have been extracted using a Python script to efficiently automate the simulation process.
-The resultant dataset is then organised and stored in CSV file format, forms the input for training the GPR model in MATLAB.
-Table 2 present a sight of the sample data comprising the target and feature variables, demonstrating the scope of the dataset used for training the machine learning model.

-Lancaster University, our simulations are performed efficiently, with 256 cores to compute 1800 simulations, each completed in approximately 20 minutes.
+Utilising the High-End Computing (HEC) cluster at Lancaster University, our simulations are performed efficiently, with 256 cores to compute 1800 simulations, each completed in approximately 20 minutes.

 For corium thickness prediction, we deployed a machine learning algorithm, specifically an Optimisable Gaussian Process Regression (GPR) model with Bayesian optimisation taking the advantage of the build-in MATLAB algorithms.
-GPR is chosen for its ability to model complex relationships between datasets and complicated patterns between input and
+GPR is chosen for its ability to model complex relationships between datasets and complicated patterns between input and output variables [13].